BP sells petrochemical arm to Ineos for $5 billion - RFI

 Ineos will pay $4.0 billion to BP upon completion of the deal -- and the remaining $1.0 billion by June 2021.

-BP's share price was up 2.7 percent at 313 pence in London midday deals following news of the sale.
+BP's share price was up 3.2 percent at 314.5 pence in London afternoon deals following news of the sale.

 Ineos, majority-owned by British billionaire Ratcliffe, employs around 22,000 people across 26 countries.